 - join the UpStage Announcements list to receive notification of online workshops;

-- read the UpStage v3 User Manual (draft) (if you are looking for manuals for older versions of UpStage, you will find the v2.4.2 manual here, amd the v2.1 manual here);
+- read the UpStage v3 User Manual (draft) – download as a PDF or read it on the Floss Manuals site (if you are looking for manuals for older versions of UpStage, you will find the v2.4.2 manual here, amd the v2.1 manual here);

 - watch the UpStage Tutorial Videos;